brity/2016RobotCode/README.md

 	You must install the C/C++ version of eclipse or you will have to install the CDT files yourself and there's not much 		help for troubleshooting if you mess up. https://wpilib.screenstepslive.com/s/4485/m/13809/l/145002-installing-eclipse-c-java

+4. Once you import the code, if you are having import errors saying "the import edu cannot be resolved" then make a dummy robot 	 project and the settings will fix themselves most of the time.

-4. Now I would like you to make a Github account and download the Github desktop software at the following link. https://desktop.github.com/
+5. Now I would like you to make a Github account and download the Github desktop software at the following link. https://desktop.github.com/

-5. NO CODE WILL BE MERGED WITH THE MASTER BRANCH IF IT DOES NOT HAVE COMMENTS OR HAS BAD VARIABLE NAMES
+6. NO CODE WILL BE MERGED WITH THE MASTER BRANCH IF IT DOES NOT HAVE COMMENTS OR HAS BAD VARIABLE NAMES